hazbo/kubernetes-overview/README.md

 # An overview of Kubernetes

 Recently I have been playing around with Kubernetes on Google Container Engine.
-At first it seemed pretty daunting to me, but after a while I started getting used to it and realised how powerful it is.
-This document is just me explaining it in my own words as I'm using it.
-It is a work in progress.
+At first it seemed pretty daunting to me and from what I've heard from a few other people it has been the same for them.
+But once you start getting used to how Kubernetes works and how you're supposed to use it, you realise how powerful it can be and how it can make your deployments seem almost effortless.
+The goal of this document is to go through Kubernetes step by step in such a way whereby the only prerequisite for you is that you understand what containers are and ideally, how Docker works.
+This is just Kubernetes in my own words.
+I hope you find it helpful.
+(WIP)

 ### So what is it?
 In short, Kubernetes is a set of tools and programs that give you higher level